1989 Dodge Diplomat sedan

 “… never, never, take it home to meet Mom.”

 Though 1984 was the debut year for the Dodge Omni GLH, 1985 was the first year that Chrysler’s Turbo I 2.2 liter/135 ci turbocharged inline four was available with it (for an additional $872).
 Packing 146 bhp and 170 lb-ft of torque, the turbo delivered 0-60 times in about 7.5 seconds.
-Standard power on the GLH was the High Output 110 bhp 2.2 liter/135 ci inline four and both engines came with a five speed manual transmission.
+Standard power on the GLH was the High Output 110 bhp 2.2 liter/135 ci inline four, and both engines came with a five-speed manual transmission.

-The base price for an Omni GLH was $7,620 (about $16,600 in 2015 dollars).
+The base price for an Omni GLH was $7,620 (about $23,100 in 2025 dollars).
 For that money, purchasers got a front air dam and side skirts, both finished in black, as was the grille.
 Distinctive aluminum 16-hole “pizza” wheels rolled on low-profile 195/50R15 tires—now considered a tiny size, but still available.
 Power steering, power brakes, and a sport suspension were standard and fog lamps completed the “sporty for a 4-door compact” look.

 Dodge sold 6,513 Omni GLH models in 1985, including 3,004 normally-aspirated models and 3,509 with the turbo, making the GLH about 9% of total Omni/Horizon production for that model year.

-GLH‘s rarely show up in either the Hemming’s Motor News classifieds or on eBay Motors; I don’t think many of these cars lasted even a decade.
-Make mine black, please—so the ground effects match.
+GLH‘s rarely appear in either the Hemming’s Motor News classifieds or on eBay Motors; I don’t think many of these cars lasted even a decade.
+You do occasionally see them on Bring a Trailer.

 Some Quiet Love For A K Car